 In Japanese cuisine, salads might include Western-style fresh lettuce salads, but it will also include vinegar marinated vegetables such as sunomono or even cooked vegetable salads such as ohitashi.

 A Japanese meal often involves seafood, given the country’s close proximity to the sea.
 A piece of grilled or fried fish, sashimi (raw fish), or other seafood might be portrayed as the main course of the meal in Western terms.
 Today, however, this dish is not limited to seafood and includes many other proteins such as chicken, pork, or beef.
 It is not uncommon for seafood, and other proteins to be mixed with vegetables and served family-style as the main protein dish.

 Mixed protein and vegetable dish

-Aside from the main protein dish, there may be a secondary dish of mixed protein and vegetables that is simmered, sautéed, baked or fried.
-This dish might also be served family style.
+Aside from the main protein dish, there may be a secondary dish of mixed protein and vegetables that are simmered, sautéed, baked or fried.
+This dish might also be served family-style.